Navigating the dynamic noise landscape of variational quantum algorithms with QISMET: Background

 \section{Background}

+\emph{\textbf{Quantum Information:}} A qubit can exist in a linear superposition of the basis states $\ket{0}$ and $\ket{1}$, taking the form of $\ket{\psi}=\alpha\ket{0}+\beta\ket{1}$.
+Together with other QC capabilities, this gives rise to the potential for quantum computers to exponentially outperform classical computers in certain applications.
+Qubits are manipulated through gates that modify their probability amplitudes, i.e. the coefficients of $\ket{0}$ and $\ket{1}$.
+There are many non-trivial single-qubit gates that can modify qubit state.
+Pairs of qubits can be manipulated via multi-qubit interactions such as the two-qubit controlled-$X$, or $CX$ gate.
+Together, these enable universal quantum computation.

 \emph{\textbf{Noise in the NISQ era:}} NISQ devices are error-prone and up to around 100 qubits in size today~\cite{preskill2018quantum}.
 These devices are extremely sensitive to external influences and require precise control, and as a result, some of the biggest challenges that limit scalability include limited coherence, gate errors, readout errors, and connectivity.
 We will dive deeper into different noise sources and errors in Section \ref{motive}.
 Multiple forms of error mitigation strategies have been proposed to correct different forms of quantum errors.
 These include, but are not limited to, noise aware compilation~\cite{murali2019noise,tannu2019not}; correcting measurement errors~\cite{tannu2019mitigating,bravyi2021mitigating}; scheduling for crosstalk~\cite{murali2020software,ding2020systematic}; extrapolating for zero noise~\cite{giurgicatiron2020digital,li2017efficient,temme2017error, zne4}; decoherence mitigation through dynamical decoupling~\cite{DDBiercuk_2011,jurcevic2021demonstration,DDKhodjasteh_2007,DDPokharel_2018,souza2012robust}, spin-echo correction~\cite{hahn}, gate scheduling~\cite{smith2021error}; etc. In addition, some of these can be used in conjunction to achieve better fidelity~\cite{ravi2021vaqem}.

-\emph{\textbf{Variational Quantum Algorithms:}} Variational algorithms expect to have innate error resilience due to hybrid alternation with a noise-robust classical optimizer~\cite{peruzzo2014variational, mcclean2016theory}.
-An overview of this process is illustrated in Fig.~\ref{fig:vqa}.
-There are multiple applications in the VQA domain such as the Quantum Approximate Optimization Algorithm (QAOA)~\cite{farhi2014quantum} and the Variational Quantum Eigensolver (VQE)~\cite{peruzzo2014variational}.
-Our applications in this work target VQE but QISMET is broadly applicable across all VQAs.
+Many of these techniques make deployment decisions that are dependent on noise characteristics of qubits and gates which have to be captured through expensive full machine characterization, and are thus captured only at some coarse granularity of time (eg., roughly once a day on IBMQ machines).
+Therefore, they are suboptimal in the presence of fine-granularity dynamic fluctuations.